 export_design(out, file = "/PATH/TO/FILE.xlsx")

 In addition, there is a spreadsheet for every observational level.
 E.g. here

 teacher is the same for all students in one class so rather than entering duplicate information, these are exported to another sheet for data entry.

-There is also support for more complex nesting structures however randomisation is yet to be supported for this.
+There is also support for more complex nesting structures.
 You can always make the structure using edibble and take the resulting data frame to use in other experimental design software.
 It’s also possible to bring existing data frame into edibble if you want to take advantage of the exporting feature in edibble.

 edibble is hugely inspired by the work of Tidyverse Team.
 I’m grateful for the dedication and work by the Tidyverse Team, as well as R Development Core Team that supports the core R ecosystem, that made developing this package possible.

 The implementation in edibble adopt a similar nomenclature and design philosophy as tidyverse (and where it does not, it’s likely my shortcoming) so that tidyverse users can leverage their familiarity of the tidyverse language when using edibble.
 Specifically, edibble follows the philosophy: